Photograph Giant Pandas, Golden Monkeys & Dramatic Mountain Landscapes

 - A Virtually Unvisited Reserve Offers Exclusive Wildlife Photo Opportunities

-In addition to wild pandas, the wilderness reserve that is our focus is home to many other species including red panda, blue sheep, civet, leopard cat, Tibetan and rhesus macaque, muntjac, serow, golden and Sichuan takin, and more than 150 species of birds, including the golden pheasant.
+In addition to wild pandas, the wilderness reserve that is our focus is home to many other species including red panda, blue sheep, civet, leopard cat, Tibetan and rhesus macaque, muntjac, serow, moon bear, golden and Sichuan takin, and more than 150 species of birds, including the golden pheasant.
 Due to a half-century of protection from hunting, many animals lack a fear of humans, and we can often photograph them from roads and trails inside the reserve.
 However, it is important to note that vegetation is heavy, weather can affect wildlife visibility, sightings are highly unpredictable, and we often see wildlife at a distance.

 If it's panda photos you're after, we're certain no other tour offers the panda immersion this one does.
 We make sure you get all the close-range shots you hope for when it comes to giant pandas.
-On four separate visits to three different panda research bases, you'll photograph pandas in different settings, from enclosures ensuring good close-ups to natural, open environs where pandas may climb trees or otherwise engage in typical "in the wild" behavior.
+On separate visits to four different panda research bases, you'll photograph pandas in different settings, from enclosures ensuring good close-ups to natural, open environs where pandas may climb trees or otherwise engage in typical "in the wild" behavior.

 - Photograph Golden Monkeys in a Mountain Nature Reserve